Supermono Studios: History

-Supermono was founded by ex-Lionhead Studios developer Tak Fung and artist Dave Ferner in 2010.
+Supermono was founded by ex-Lionhead Studios developer Tak Fung and artist Dave Ferner on 8 June 2010.
 Fung previously created his own game development firm under the name Studio FungFung in 2007.
 When Dave Ferner joined the company in 2010, they changed the name to Supermono Studios.
+The studio was originally supposed to be called "SuperThings," but CEO Tak Fung wanted an Asian slant to it - and "mono", which means things in Japanese, led to the name Supermono Studios.
+Red Robot Labs acquired the company in December 2011.

 Since April 2021, their website has been offline, and the company's social media has been dormant since 2019.
-Their last public activity was a compatibility update to EpicWin on Nov 26, 2020.
+However, a fan-made Facebook account for Supermono's game, Forever Drive, run by its developers, made a post on 4 July 2023 Their last public activity was a compatibility update to EpicWin on 26 November 2020.
+It's acquiring company, Red Robot Labs, is also dormant, with its last funding on 21 March 2012, and no social media posts or active website since 2013.

 Applications

 EpicWin

-EpicWin is a unique application for iOS that allows the user to gain experience and level-up from doing their everyday chores.
+EpicWin is a unique application for iOS that allows the user to gain experience and level up from doing their everyday chores.
 It acts as a sort of motivator and to-do list that rewards the user for sticking to their schedule.
 Ruben Berenguel stated in a review that the app is “a really interesting and fun to-do app” but “may become dull after a while.”
 Chris Donlan called it “brilliant” and credited the app with “turning my meaningless little life around” after a week of use.

 Fox Vs Duck

-Fox Vs Duck is a simple but addictive game for the iOS platform.
+Fox vs. Duck is a simple but addictive game for the iOS platform.
 The basic goal is to use the tilt functionality of the iPod or iPhone to save the ducks from the hungry wolf.
 It received positive reviews from various sources including The Independent who said “Combines winningly simple gameplay with the most stunning yet understated graphics possible...Beautiful and just a little bit spooky, this is a great buy at 59p.”

 Forever Drive

-Forever Drive was a futuristic 3D racing game with the ability for users to create and share content.
-The game used a customizable and never-ending race track, as well as customizable vehicles and a leveling system.
+Forever Drive was a futuristic 3D racing game with the ability for users to create and share tracks.
+The game used a customizable and never-ending race track created by the community, as well as customizable vehicles and a leveling system.
 Players would race against the clock to gain experience points to level up, unlocking additional features in the process.
-The game used a free-to-play business model, where the game was free to download and play, but players had the option to pay for in-game credits to speed progression.
+The game used a free-to-play business model, where the game was free to download and play, but players had the option to pay for in-game credits to speed progression or obtain in-game cosmetics.
 In a 4.5-star review for TouchArcade, Nissa Campbell wrote that “Forever Drive is a slick, mellow game that rewards both your time and your skill.”
 Its server is now down, preventing further gameplay.